biotope/biotope-element/docs/component.md

 The `setState` function is a synchronous process, so right after it's finished, you can be sure the component has re-rendered and DOM has been updated.

-__Important ⚠️:__ Do not try to update the state inside the render function or inside any function that is called by the render function as this can lead to infinite render loops!
+__⚠️ Important:__ Do not try to update the state inside the render function or inside any function that is called by the render function as this can lead to infinite render loops!

 ### Default State